qgis/QGIS-Documentation/source/plugins/plugins_ftools.rst

-fTools is now automatically installed and enabled in new versions of QGIS, and as with all plugins, it can be disabled and enabled using the Plugin Manager (See Section :ref:`plugins/plugins/load_core_plugin`).
+fTools is now automatically installed and enabled in new versions of QGIS, and as with all plugins, it can be disabled and enabled using the Plugin Manager (See Section :ref:`load_core_plugin`).
 When enabled, the fTools plugin adds a :menuselection:`Vector` menu to QGIS, providing functions ranging from Analysis and Research Tools to Geometry and Geoprocessing Tools, as well as several useful Data Management Tools.

 .. _`ftools_function`:

 **fTools functions**

 table_ftools_1_ through table_ftools_5_ list
 the functions available via the fTools plugin, along with a brief description of each function.

+.. not available anymore!! should be described in this manual from older release..
-For further information on an individual fTools function, click the :menuselection:`fTools Information -->` menu item in the :menuselection:`Vector` menu.
+..
+For further information on an individual fTools function,
+.. click the :menuselection:`fTools Information -->` menu item in the
+.. :menuselection:`Vector` menu.

 .. index::
    single:Analysis tools